+!
 WARNING

-If it becomes necessary to remove the controller from the system after exposure to toxic, pyrophoric, flammable, or corrosive gas, purge the controller thoroughly with a dry inert gas such as nitrogen, before disconnecting the gas connections.
-Failure to correctly purge the controller could result in fire, explosion, or death.
+If it becomes necessary to remove the controller from the system after exposure to toxic, pyrophoric, flammable or corrosive gas, purge the controller thoroughly with a dry inert gas such as nitrogen before disconnecting the gas connections.
+Do not attempt to disassemble the mass flow controller until pressure has been removed and purging has been performed.
+Failure to correctly purge the controller could result in hazardous gas being trapped in the valve assembly which could result in explosion, fire or serious injury/death.
 Corrosion or contamination of the mass flow controller upon exposure to air may also occur.